Louis Glackens

 Louis M. Glackens (1866–1933) was an American illustrator, animator, and cartoonist, commonly credited as L. M. Glackens.
 He was the brother of Ashcan School painter and illustrator William Glackens.

-Life
+Early life

 No limit, one of his covers for Puck.

 Glackens was born in Philadelphia, Pennsylvania.

+Career

 In the 1890s he began to work for Puck, a magazine known for its political and social satire, where his humorous depictions of different ethnic groups reflected the melting pot of New York City at that time.
 When Puck was sold in 1914, he began to work for Barré Studio and Bray Productions pioneering some early animation films.

 Glackens also worked as a book illustrator, creating humorous illustrations for The Log of the Water Wagon and Monsieur and Madame.
 He was hired by Samuel Sorenson Adams to create advertisements for the Joy Buzzer and other classic novelty items.